-LAND USE TYPE OF ADDITIONAL TRIPS UNITS AM PEAK TRIPS AFTERNOON PEAK TRIPS PM PEAK TRIPS WEEK IN оит TOTAL IN оит TOTAL IN оит TOTAL DAY NEW PRIMARY SCHOOL SCHOOL BUSES Number of Buses 8 8 16 8 8 16 0 0 0 32 Ор erations Analysis Volumes 16 16 31 16 16 32 0 0 0 64
+TYPE OF LAND USE ADDITIONAL UNITS AM PEAK TRIPS AFTERNOON PEAK TRIPS PM PEAK TRIPS WEEK TRIPS IN оит TOTAL IN оит TOTAL IN оит TOTAL DAT NEW PRIMARY SCHOOL SCHOOL BUSES Number of Buses 8 8 16 8 8 16 0 0 0 32 Ор erations Analysis Volumes 16 16 31 16 16 32 0 0 o 64

 As discussed in the Transportation Impact Analysis, the main entrance and parking lot provide a drive aisle loop with a student drop-off and pick-up curb that is striped as approximately 300 feet long, which has the potential to accommodate up to 12 vehicles at a time for student loading when considering 25 feet of space per vehicle.
-Queuing of vehicles for student drop-off and pickup can be very variable, depending on the site layout, efficiency of parking aide staff, and length of queuing area versus length of actual curbside loading area.
+Queuing of vehicles for student drop-off and pick-up can be very variable, depending on the site layout, efficiency of parking aide staff, and length of queuing area versus length of actual curbside loading area.
 With the long curbside loading area and availability of additional queuing space through the parking lot (totaling over 750 feet), this should prevent vehicle queues from spilling out of the site onto SW Sherman Drive.